Ardamore:

 visited it in 2007, by which time it had been turned over, so

 that the petroglyphs are weathering.
-He took the photo below.
+The photo below was taken

-~ 5.6 km WNW at the top of the High Street in Dingle
+5.6 km WNW at the top of the High Street in Dingle town,

-town, is a boulder over three metres long, looking as if it
+is a boulder over three metres long, looking as if it had been

-had been dropped from the sky, washed up by the sea, or parked
+dropped from the sky, washed up by the sea, or parked there

 at one end, three of which are interlinked by shallow channels.